 Cutting sticky foods

 Many foods can be gummy because of the ingredients they contain.
 To make your cuts smooth, just put a little butter on your knife.

 Taking pills more easily

-Many people find it difficult to take pills, but to make it easier put a little butter on the pill and swallow it with water.
+Many people find it difficult to swallow pills but to make it easier, put a little butter on the pill and swallow it with water.